Army Hotel Hanoi Swimming Pool

 The summer weather in Hanoi can be brutally hot and it is not uncommon for it to reach into the 90’s or surpass 100F (30C-40C).
 When I first arrived to Hanoi in May, 2015 I was searching for an outdoor pool and a pool that I could lap swim.

-An extra bonus would be if it was a salt water pool opposed to chlorine pool.
 I called various hotels and recreational facilities but they were either too far away, expensive or offered limited opening hours.

 Fortunately, I read about Army Hotel Hanoi on an online forum and decided to check out the facilities to see if it would be suitable.
 After checking it out, I have returned many times to enjoy a nice swim.
 I would highly recommend it for anyone that is looking for a suitable outdoor swimming pool in Hanoi.